fmilizia/flag-explorer/Isomorphisms.md

 We want to use encoding objects which are easy to compare, so that we can decide quickly whether two encodings are equal, or which is the "smallest".
 Lists of integers are good: two of them can be compared lexicographically.

-We start from this idea: consider all the labellings of a triangulation, computer their encodings, and keep the smallest one.
+We start from this idea: consider all the labellings of a triangulation, compute their encodings, and keep the smallest one.
 This realizes the wish expressed above, but computing this encoding takes too much time, because there are too many labellings.
 The next idea is to restrict to a specific, much smaller set of "allowed" labellings, so that we can actually perform efficiently our "keep the smallest encoding" strategy.